This page describes the Squirro Monitoring space, which allows you to monitor user and data ingestion activity throughout your Squirro instance.

 Only one Squirro Monitoring project is allowed per instance.

-You can do this by opening your existing project, then navigating to Setup → Settings → Properties and selecting Delete Project.
+You can do this by opening the existing Squirro Monitoring project, then navigating to Setup → Settings → Properties and selecting Delete Project.